Khatgal, Khövsgöl: History

 Khatgal was founded in 1727 as a camp of the Mongolian watch post system.
 By 1910, a small settlement had formed, mainly through trade with Russia.
 In 1914 a telegraph connection was established from the Russian border town of Mondy to Uliastai via Khatgal, and in 1921, about 150 Russian settlers lived in Khatgal.

 In the same year, Khatgal became an administrative center in the region.
-In 1931 it became the center of the newly established Khövsgöl Aimag, but shortly afterwards in 1933 the administration moved to Mörön.
+In 1931 it became the center of the newly established Khövsgöl Province, but shortly afterwards in 1933 the administration moved to Mörön.